 A similar situation is seen in the energy splitting $\Delta \epsilon_{\nu} = \epsilon(\nu i_{13/2}) - \epsilon(\nu h_{9/2})$ of the single-neutron $i_{13/2}$ and $h_{9/2}$ states outside the $N=82$ core (Fig.\ \ref{splitting}b).
-In the Skyrme DFT, this splitting is reasonably well reproduced by the inclusion of the tensor interaction \cite{CSFB.07}.
+In the Skyrme DFT, this splitting is reasonably well reproduced by the inclusion of the tensor interaction \cite{CSFB.07} in high-$Z$ nuclei but the discrepancy between theory and experiment increases for $Z\leq 60$.
 The CDFT mean-field calculations do not reproduce the observed splittings, but the accounting of the QVC improves the description of the experimental $\Delta \epsilon_{\nu}$ values with the biggest improvement seen in the middle of the shell (Fig.\ \ref{splitting}b).
 Similarly to the case of the Sb isotopes, Figs.\ \ref{2+3-energy}b, d and \ref{splitting}b show that the best agreement between experiment and theory for the $\Delta \epsilon_{\nu}$ is achieved for the nuclei in which the calculated excitation energies of the lowest $2^+$ and $3^-$ states are close to experimental ones.
 Thus, the improvement in the description of these physical observables should improve the description of the splittings.

-The comparison of our QVC results with the DFT ones obtained with non-relativistic Skyrme \cite{CSFB.07} and Gogny \cite{OMA.06} functionals as well as relativistic \cite{LKSOR.09} functionals indicates that both QVC and tensor interaction act in the same direction and reduce the discrepancies between theory and experiment for the $\Delta \epsilon_{\pi}$ and $\Delta \epsilon_{\nu}$ splittings.
-If to consider both effects combined, the strong impact from QVC on the discussed splittings suggests that the effective tensor interaction has to be considerably weaker as compared with earlier estimates.
+The comparison of our RQVC results with the DFT ones obtained with non-relativistic Skyrme \cite{CSFB.07} and Gogny \cite{OMA.06} functionals as well as relativistic \cite{LKSOR.09} functionals indicates that both RQVC and tensor interaction act in the same direction and reduce the discrepancies between theory and experiment for the $\Delta \epsilon_{\pi}$ and $\Delta \epsilon_{\nu}$ splittings.
+If to consider both effects combined, the strong impact from RQVC on the discussed splittings suggests that the effective tensor interaction has to be quenched as compared with earlier estimates.